wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-ivr-with-ruby-on-rails-dr.md

 For our purposes: pick the country that you are currently in so that the call will be a local call for you; pick `Voice` for features and either mobile or landline for type.
 You do not need to enter anything for the `Number` text field.
 When you click `Search`, you will see a list of phone numbers available.

-Pick one by clicking the purple `Buy` button, and click the black `Buy` button once more in the confirmation prompt.
+Pick one by clicking the `Buy` button, and click the black `Buy` button once more in the confirmation prompt.

 Once you own the number, you can now link it to your `vonage-rails-ivr-demo` Voice application.
 To do so, click on the `Your applications` option from the left-hand panel.
 Navigate back to your application page.
 Now you will see your newly purchased phone number listed in the second half of the page, as seen below: